gruntjs/grunt-docs/Contributing-to-grunt.md

 * Prefer `if` and `else` to ["clever"](http://programmers.stackexchange.com/a/25281) uses of `? :` conditional or `||`, `&&` logical operators.
 * Comments are great.
 Just put them _before_ the line of code, _not_ at the _end_ of the line.
 * **When in doubt, follow the conventions you see used in the source already.**

-### Reverting back to the "official" grunt
-If you've used `npm link` to put a dev version of grunt in the system path and, for some reason, need to revert back to the current official grunt release, just reinstall grunt globally with `npm install -g grunt-cli`